+Dealing with repairs in a rental apartment is not always easy.
 During Ann Arbor apartment search the first thing college students should do before forking over any money is read the lease or contract.
 This document is extremely important and legally binding.
 It should explain how repairs of the apartment are addressed.
 Ensure that damage not inflicted by the tenant is repaired by the landlord/lady.
 Review the process of repair, if the damage is inflicted by the tenant.
 Most owners ask for some sort of deposit which generally covers some damages.
 Make sure to understand exactly what the deposit covers.

 Reasonable Wear and Tear